ff6347/gestalten-in-code/projects/analog-phytocell/index.md

 Our experience so far and from our sciolism is that we suspect that algorithms mostly deal with coding.
 The question is, what are they exactly?

-Werner Stangl, an Austrian psychologist describes an algorithm as _a systematic, logic rule or approach which leads to the solution of the problem in hand._ [1]
+Werner Stangl, an Austrian psychologist describes an algorithm as _a systematic, logic rule or approach which leads to the solution of the problem in hand._ [1](http://lexikon.stangl.eu/3027/algorithmus-algorythmus-algorhythmus/ "Werner Stangl: Algorithmus; lexikon.stangl.eu; (30.03.2017)")

 Therefore we approached the answer to this question playfully in the first part of the seminar.